tureluren/refql/README.md

 ```

 ## Raw
 With the Raw data type it is possible to inject values as raw text into the query.
-These values are not passed as parameters to [node-postgres](https://github.com/brianc/node-postgres).

 ```ts
 import { raw } from "refql";